 To manage these prerequisites, some have been translated into activities, outcomes and key performance indicators in the EOSC roadmap; others will be the focus of a sustained stakeholder engagement and communications strategy.

 The next section outlines the roadmap for delivering a fit-for-purpose EOSC that will in turn deliver the expected impacts described above.
+Ju Tope submitted for approvalt

 8 Roadmap